-Preschooler Dies from Rare Cancer, Writes Obituary
+Van Meter Preschooler Writes His Own Obituary Before Dying of Rare Cancer

-VAN METER, Iowa — For nine months a set of parents from Van Meter watched their son battle a rare from of pediatric cancer.
-Last week, 5 – year – old Garrett Matthias died.
+VAN METER, Iowa -- For nine months a set of parents from Van Meter watched their son battle a rare form of pediatric cancer.
+Last week, 5 - year - old Garrett Matthias died.

 Once doctors told the family Garrett's cancer was terminal, they knew they could not put off learning of how their son wanted to be remembered.